austin-crime/austin-crime/README.md

 - explore.py: Contains all functions used in the exploration phase of the pipeline and all functions used for producing visualizations in the final notebook.
 - univariate_analysis.ipynb: Contains steps and takeaways from the univariate analysis of the data.
 - rivera_explore.ipynb: Contains steps taken in answering the question, which types/categories of crime are not getting solved?
+- rivera_second_iteration.ipynb: Contains steps taken in analyzing the police districts and patrol areas data.
 - garcia_explore.ipynb: Contains steps taken in answering the question, does the clearance status of a case depend on the amount of time between when a crime occurred and when it was reported.
+- garcia_explore_2nd.ipynb: Contains steps taken in analyzing multivariate analysis with crime types and reporting time, analysis of COVID 19 and clearance rates, and analysis of location types.
 - oliver_notebook.ipynb: Contains steps taken in answering the question, is there seasonality in crime?
 - matt_explore.ipynb: Contains steps taken in answering the question, are there certain city council districts with disproportiate levels of crime?